 Criminal Law and Procedure

-Our dynamic Criminal and Juvenile Justice Law Clinic provides hands-on experiences to students who take a leadership role in cases and learn the problem solving, strategizing, and advocacy skills they will need in their careers.
+Our dynamic Criminal and Juvenile Justice Law Clinic provides hands-on experiences where you’ll take a leadership role in cases and learn the problem-solving, strategizing, and advocacy skills you’ll need in your career.

-Our criminal law courses build on the essentials, addressing the constitutional and statutory framework for criminal prosecution.
-Our Intensive Advocacy Program, a two-week intensive course focusing on litigation and trial techniques and strategies, brings seasoned lawyers and judges from across the nation to train law students in the art of advocacy.
+USF's criminal law courses build on the essentials, addressing the constitutional and statutory framework for criminal prosecution.
+Our Intensive Advocacy Program, a two-week course focusing on litigation and trial techniques and strategies, brings seasoned lawyers and judges from across the nation to train our students in the art of advocacy.